micro-manager/futureMMCore/README.md

 However, as new types of microscopes increasingly use novel types of hardware, complex robotic automation, produce data at dramatically larger rates, the needs of modern microscopes have increasingly pushed up against the limits of what the current Micro-Manager architecture can enable.
 Furthermore, a decade and half of lessons have been learned about successes and failures of the current design.

-The device layer, MMCore, is the most widely used of all the Micro-Manager components and is the source of many of the current limitations.
+The device layer, `MMCore`, is the most widely used of all the Micro-Manager components and is the source of many of the current limitations.
 The goal of this document is to provide a roadmap the development for successor to the Micro-Manager core.
 We hope for this to be a community driven effort, and feedback/discussions/contributions are welcome, from people of all backgrounds/experience levels.

 In many  a familiarity with the current design of Micro-Manager is helpful (**TODO**: add link to first paper)